petermp79/coding-challenges/README.md

 I think the coding challenge culture initially applied by big tech companies for recruiting graduates from University, which I think makes complete sense as students spends day-in and day-out to do tests or practice coding tests as part of their education.
 Also, they have no work experience for discussing in the interview.
-However, it does not make any senses to challenge people who has a long line of experience in the career to with school stuff.
+However, it does not make any senses to challenge people who has a long line of experience in the career with school stuff.
 Tests are a distant memory for these people.
 It is apparent that the hiring manager or whoever must have interests a candidate's work experience in order to schedule an interview.
 So, why not addressing the candidate's work experience in the interview as normally done before?
 Why is it necessary to force candidates to go through this coding challenge "ritual"?

 Despite of my 2-month effort to practice all these tests on LEETCODE, etc. I only managed to remember a few of them.
 I was just overwhelmed by the sheer number of coding challenges on LEETCODE.
 There are thousands of them in existence